-The success of state HOME recipients in promoting their program locally and providing affordable housing opportunities to all racial and ethnic groups is evidenced by the March 31, 2017, HOME Program Progress Dashboard.
-Per the 03/31/17 dashboard, non-white households account for 18.05 percent of the HOME rental projects, 9.69 percent of the homebuyer projects, and 6.45 percent of the homeowner rehab projects.
+The success of state HOME recipients in promoting their program locally and providing affordable housing opportunities to all racial and ethnic groups is evidenced by the June 12, 2020, HOME Program Progress Dashboard.
+Per the 06/12/20 dashboard, non-white households account for 8.13 percent of the HOME rental projects, homebuyer projects, and homeowner rehab projects.
 These percentages compare favorably with the 2003 Census estimate of a 4.1 percent ethnic and minority population for the Wisconsin Balance of State (the category that closely aligns with the state's jurisdiction).
+In addition, non-white households account for 12.65 percent of the HOME-TBRA program recipients.